 - amendments to the authorisation regime for airline cooperative agreements (alliances)

-A list of all major policy proposals carried forward by the Bill can be found in the commentary document.
-The accompanying commentary document and exposure draft of the Bill can be downloaded at the links below.
+A list of all major policy proposals carried forward by the Bill can be found in the commentary document (see link below).

 Useful documents and links